Yes, you can launch a new product in the pandemic. Here’s how

 Even though a new product can (and often does) fit into your current portfolio, it should still be a separate, unique offering.
 You need a solution that can stand on its own.
 Everything from the product experience to the pricing model to the go-to-market should be adapted or changed to fit into and support the new product paradigm.
 Most importantly, the new product should have a clear value proposition.

-Fail fast.
+Fail fast

 Last but not least, when it comes to launching a new product, you can never be certain if you’re going to succeed.
-As an entrepreneur, that’s a risk that you have to be willing to take – especially in quickly changing and uncertain times like these.
+As an entrepreneur, that’s a risk that you have to be willing to take—especially in quickly changing and uncertain times like these.
 As Michael Jordan said, “To learn to succeed, you must first learn to fail.”
 In today’s world, this sentiment could not be more relevant.
-Establishing product market fit is perhaps one of the hardest things for a new offering, so focus on the feedback and listen to your customers… and always remember that we learn something in every mistake and failure!
+Establishing product market fit is perhaps one of the hardest things for a new offering, so focus on the feedback and listen to your customers . . . and always remember that we learn something in every mistake and failure!

-It’s often during challenging times that we do our best and most creative thinking, innovating, experimenting and work.
+It’s often during challenging times that we do our best and most creative thinking, innovating, experimenting, and work.
 So, if you are thinking about launching a new product and you’ve listened to your customers, looked at the natural adjacencies, and developed a unique playbook, go for it!

 Andrew Rubin is the CEO and cofounder of Illumio, a data center and cloud computing security company.